Hemlock woolly adelgid

 The adelgid is tiny insect, less than 1.5 mm in length.
 In North America there are only female HWA, which reproduce asexually.
 There are two generations of HWA on hemlock each season, with the more fecund generation laying up to 300 eggs per female.
 The newly emerged nymph, called a crawler, is the dispersing stage of the insect moving to new trees by wind, on the feet of birds, or in the fur of small mammals; it spreads 12 km or more per year.
 Once the crawler finds a location to feed, it inserts its stylets (mouthparts) into the twig and becomes immobile.
-The nymph feeds on the tree's stored starches, depleting its energy stores and thus causing damage to the tree.
+The nymph feeds on the tree's stored starches, depleting its energy stores.
+Feeding by HWA also induces a systemic defensive response, which further damages the tree.
 The insect is inactive through much of the summer, resuming feeding and development in the fall.
 During this time, the nymph produces its distinctive woolly white covering.

 Read more about HWA's complex life cycle and biology.

 Trees at risk